 We feature combination diamond/moissanite testers made by Tri-Electronics, based in San Diego, California.
 They have ALL of the features noted above, great factory warranties and EXCELLENT service.

 As a basic diamond tester, we favor the Diamond Pro.
 The Diamond Pro utilizes a proven thermal conductivity testing method to instantly verify that the stone is not a simulant.
 At the same time, the Diamond Pro applies an electrical conductivity test for moissanite.
 The test results are indicated by distinctive visual lights and audible beeps, one each for Moissanite, Simulant, Metal and Diamond.
-An A/C power adaptor is optional.
 Comes with AAA alkaline batteries.
+An A/C power adaptor is optional at $9.95.